Flan8er/leptos_verlet/README.md

 ## Custom Meshes

-In the latest ^1.2 update, a new function is exposed to allow custom meshes to be imported and attached to a simulation body.
-The mesh will track, follow, and reorient relative to whatever body it's attached to.
+In the latest ^1.2 update, a new function is exposed to allow custom meshes to be imported and attached to a simulation Point.
+The mesh will track, follow, and reorient relative to whatever Point it's attached to.

 ```rust
 // Imports and spawns the mesh into the simulation